HALxmont/MixPix/README.md

-## Register Map of the Digital Macros
+## Register map of the digital macros

 ### Pixel FSM